-Jupyter Lab is a web application commonly used by data scientists to run Jupyter Notebooks.
-Many data professionals write all their code in notebooks.
+Jupyter Lab is a web application used by data scientists to run Jupyter Notebooks.

 We will setup custom shortcuts for: